HakaiInstitute/hakai-erddap/.github/ISSUE_TEMPLATE/erddap-dataset-update.md

 - [ ] ...

 ## Dataset Review
-Data provider should revised the updated ERDDAP dataset and approve the latest changes prior to make those available on the CIOOS Pacific Production ERDDAP.
+Data provider should revised the updated ERDDAP dataset and approve the latest changes prior to make those available on the Hakai Production ERDDAP.

 - [ ] Dataset Development Branch Approved

 ------
 ### Dataset Integration
-This section list all the different steps needed to integrate the latest changes to the CIOOS Production server.
+This section list all the different steps needed to integrate the latest changes to the Hakai Production server.
 #### ERDDAP

 - [ ] Merge Development  ERDDAP Dataset to Production Branch
-- [ ] Confirm ERDDAP Dataset is running on [CIOOS Pacific Production ERDDAP Server](https://data.cioospacific.ca/erddap/index.html)
+- [ ] Confirm ERDDAP Dataset is running on [Hakai Production ERDDAP Server](https://catalogue.hakai.org/erddap/index.html)

 #### Metadata Record

 - [ ] Confirm Metadata Record is pointing to the Production ERDDAP dataset
 - [ ] Publish Metadata record
-- [ ] Confirm Metadata record is available appropriately on the [CIOOS Pacific](https://catalogue.cioospacific.ca/dataset)
-- [ ] Confirm Metadata record is available appropriately on the [CIOOS National](https://catalogue.cioos.ca/dataset)
+- [ ] Confirm Metadata record is available appropriately on the [Hakai](https://catalogue.hakai.org/dataset)

 #### Full completion
 - [ ] Completed